Abstract submission will open on September 1st, 2021

 6. Times New Roman font in 10 pt size and single line spacing should be used throughout the document.

-It mandatory to conform to this structure of the abstract:
+It is mandatory to conform to this structure of the abstract.

 Background: state why the study was done, the main aim and the nature of the study (randomized clinical trial, retrospective review, experimental study, etc.).
 Method: describe patients, laboratory material and other methods used.
 Results: state the main findings, including important numerical values.
 Conclusion: state the main conclusions, highlighting controversial or unexpected observations